Gabys2005/docs/docs/gifs/basic-screen-setup/uploading-gifs.md

 Replace `INSERT NAME OF BUTTON HERE` with what you want to appear on the button.
 Make sure to keep the quotes (`""`), otherwise the script will break.

-Go back to the website where you uploaded the image.
-Hover over the image you want to use and press the three dots that appear.
-Click `Copy Asset ID` and replace `INSERT IMAGE ID HERE AFTER UPLOADING` with what you just copied.
-Add `rbxassetid://` before the numbers, otherwise Roblox won't be able to find the image.
+Go to https://create.roblox.com/dashboard/creations?activeTab=Image.
+Hover over the image you just uploaded and press the three dots that appear.
+Click `Copy Asset URI` and replace `INSERT IMAGE ID HERE AFTER UPLOADING` with what you just copied.

 ![](./img/copy_id.png)